UrbanInstitute/ed-data/master_sheet_graph_edits.md

  - 	add toplevel custom flag to increase chart height, `"forceMediumHeight": true`

 - **Figure 7-3**
+ - manually arrange sets so that the dropdown is in order of: "Public four-year out-of-state", "Public four-year in-state", "Public two-year", "Private nonprofit four-year", "For-Profit"
  - change 0 to "NA" with regex
    [0]{1}[,]  --> replace with "NA",
   [0]{1}\n  --> replace with "NA"\n